Mirzakhani's work on earthquake flow: Mirzakhani's isomorphism

 \begin{rem}This condition is equivalent to the horizontal lamination being maximal.
 This can be checked in more than one way.
 For example, you can note that each simple zero without a horizontal saddle connection gives a complementary triangle, and $4g-4$ times the area of the triangle is the area of the surface, so there is no room for any other complementary regions. \end{rem}

 Let $\ML_{0}$ denote the locus of measured foliations that are maximal.
 We will build a mapping class group equivariant measurable isomorphism $F$ from $\ML_0\times \cT_g$ to $QD_0$ that conjugates earthquake flow to unipotent flow.
-The map sends $(\lambda,X)$ to the quadratic differential with foliations $(\lambda, F_\lambda(X))$, This map is is only measurable, but its restriction to each slice $\{\lambda\}\times \cT_g$ is a homeomorphism onto the set of quadratic differentials with horizontal lamination $\lambda$ \cite{HubMas}.
+The map sends $(\lambda,X)$ to the quadratic differential with foliations $(\lambda, F_\lambda(X))$,

+Here $F_\lambda(X)$ continues to denote the horocyclic foliation of $X$.
+This map is is only measurable, but its restriction to each slice $\{\lambda\}\times \cT_g$ is a homeomorphism onto the set of quadratic differentials with horizontal lamination $\lambda$ by Theorem \ref{T:shear}.
 It follows that $F$ is a bijection from $\ML_0\times \cT_g$ to $QD_0$.

 It remains only to show that the image of the earthquake flow path $(\lambda, E_{t\lambda}(X))$ is a unipotent flow path.
 We begin by discussing Teichm\"uller unipotent flow, which is of course characterized by how it changes period coordinates.
 But first we present a lemma that will allow us to restrict from arbitrary periods to special saddle connections.